Costa Rica opener will set tone for Uruguay, says Lugano

 “And surely our opponents are probably super motivated for this first game against Uruguay,” he told a news conference at the team's training camp outside the capital.

-Lugano said Uruguay were not favourites to win the title but would play an important role.
+Lugano said Uruguay were not favorites to win the title but would play an important role.

 “The reality is that we are not candidates.
 We do, no doubt, have the potential to have a leading role and we also have the desire for glory and to continue doing big things,” the central defender said.